 So what do you think Spurs fans?
 Where would you rate De Colo among his fellow international rookies?

-Topics: Nando De Colo
+Tags: Nando De Colo